 Boards must treat any records that refer to a participant’s mental or physical condition in accordance with WD Letter 17-07, Change 2, issued on April 16, 2024, and titled “Storage and Use of Disability-Related and Medical Information—Update.”

-HHSC staff is responsible for determining the work registration and exemption status of all SNAP recipients.
+HHSC staff is responsible for determining the work registration, ABAWD status, and exemption status of all SNAP recipients.
 Boards must ensure that Workforce Solutions Office staff does not attempt to determine whether a claim is legitimate.

 If the reconsideration is for reasons other than employment of 30 hours or more per week, Workforce Solutions Office staff may determine whether an exempt recipient can voluntarily participate in SNAP E&T services (before closing the SNAP E&T application) based on: